sohaildotcss/Landing-Page-Template-project/README.md

 ## License

-This landing page template is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the template for personal and commercial purposes.

 ## Acknowledgements